Protocol v1

 2. Register Projects

 Builders call register_project with their GitHub URL.
-PDA is seeded with sha256(github_url) — duplicate URLs revert automatically.
-If requires_approval is set, admin must whitelist first.
+PDA is seeded with sha256(github_url).
+If requires_approval is set, admin must approve submissions first.

 3